Follow us

 In this section, find all the information about this activity.
 To prepare your trip effectively, refer to the guides’ tips.
 They share their expertise and recommendations, ensuring you have a great experience.

-Meeting point : Meet at 8.30am at the Chamonix Guides Company: 190 place de l’église.
+Meeting point : Meet at 8.30am at the Chamonix Guides Company: 190 place de l’église

 Physical level : For people who regularly exercise/take part in sports.
 Six to seven hours of exercise per day